Indian Movies released in IMAX [Updated August 2026]

-Last updated on 07 October 2025.
+Last updated on 15 August 2026.

 A Brief History of IMAX

 IMAX began as a big-format film and projection system in 1970.
-For a long time, it was just a nice attraction slowly building movie theatres around the world, with special nature and space documentaries.
+For a long time, it was just a nice attraction, slowly building movie theatres around the world, with special nature and space documentaries.

-This went on for a while until Christopher Nolan decided to take matters into his own hands.
-He brought 15/70mm IMAX film cameras to the film production.
-Nolan shot some scenes of The Dark Knight (2008) with these state-of-the-art cameras, making it the first film to be shot in IMAX.
+Christopher Nolan shot some scenes of The Dark Knight (2008) with IMAX film cameras, making it the first movie to be shot in this format.

-Nolan using IMAX camera
+Christopher Nolan with an IMAX camera

 And that started a new era!

-This is because those 15/70mm film cameras Nolan used are expensive and difficult to use.
-Then, they had to be converted into physical prints to be sent to movie theatres.
+Still, most movies were just shot digitally and converted with DMR technology.
+This is because IMAX film cameras are expensive and difficult to use.
+Then, they also had to convert the film into physical prints.
 It was a costly and time-consuming process.

 List of Indian Movies in IMAX

-Check the full list of Indian movies released in IMAX:
+This is the full list of Indian movies released in IMAX:

 NameYearExpanded